rlworkgroup/garage/docs/user/docker.md

   python examples/tf/trpo_cartpole.py
 ```

-Similarly, if you want to run your own code inside the docker container, you can
+Similarly, if you want to run your own code inside the Docker container, you can
 mount the directory containing your files as a volume, by using the `-v` option
 with `docker run`.
 If your code is in a file called `launcher.py` in the
 directory, say, `/home/user/my_garage_experiment_dir`, then you can mount it at